JonathanMEdwards/subtext10/doc/language.md

 test {
   l = array{0} & 1 & 2 & 3

-  // transform each item with result of block on it check l for-all{+ 1} =? (clear() & 2 & 3 & 4)
+  // replace each item with result of block on it check l for-all{+ 1} =? (clear() & 2 & 3 & 4)

   // filter out rejected items
   check l query{check not=?
 2} =? (clear() & & 3)

-  // filter and transform together check l query{check not=?
+  // filter and replace together check l query{check not=?
 2, + 1} =? (clear() & 1 & 3)

   // check every item satisfies a condition check l for-all?{>?
 0}

-  // check no item satisfies a condition check l for-none? {<?
+  // check no item satisfies a condition check l for-none?{<?
 0}
 }
 ```